lanyonm/ship-it/README.md

 todo
 ----
 - [ ] add bzz sound when launch is pressed but the box isn't armed
-- [ ] external config script to define pins, wiring, resistors, etc.
+- [ ] external config file to define pins, wiring, resistors, etc.
 - [ ] make install location/prefix configurable
 - [ ] make the http request internal to python (instead of making system calls)
 - [ ] figure out licensing for sounds